Customize settings for files, maps and library in Sharepoint

-This manual describes how you as an administrator or owner of a library, list, or survey, you can change permissions to let the right people access the data they need data while restricting others.
+This manual describes how you as an administrator or owner of a library, list, or survey, can change permissions to let the right people access the data they need while restricting others.

-Adjust access for files and maps in SharePoint
+Adjust access to files and maps in SharePoint

-If you are the owner of a SharePoint Website you can adjust the settings on maps and files very easy.
+If you are the owner of a SharePoint Website you can adjust the settings on maps and files.

-- Go to the library where you want to adjust settings.
+- Go to the library in SharePoint where you want to adjust the settings.